AR-15 Build Guide 2026: Home Defense, Recce & Patrol Rifle Complete Parts Lists header image

 What optic for home defense AR-15?

 A quality red dot on a 1.93" or 2.26" mount is ideal for home defense.
 The raised mount height allows heads-up shooting with or without night vision, faster target acquisition, and a more natural cheek weld.
 Top choices: Aimpoint Duty RDS, Holosun AEMS, or Trijicon MRO HD.
-Avoid LPVOs for dedicated home defense—the magnification isn't needed at indoor distances and adds weight.
+Avoid LPVOs for dedicated home defense, as the magnification isn't needed at indoor distances and adds weight.
 If budget is limited, a Holosun 403 or Sig Romeo5 on a Scalarworks or Unity mount performs well.
 Shake-awake feature is critical so the optic is always on when you grab the rifle.